machingclee/Minimal-Code-for-Faster-RCNN-in-pytorch/README.md

 This repository is a minimal working code for faster-RCNN.

-Along the way studying how to implement Faster RCNN.
-I have read many blog post and tutorial in vidoe format.
+Along the way studying how to implement Faster RCNN I have read many blog post and tutorial in vidoe format.
 Either
 - the blog posts describe high level detail that do not help implement the model (worse still, most of the blog post share almost the same content), or;
 - as in the source code from pytorch, the programming structure is deeply nested and difficult to digest.